Using Custom Data

 The ways you handle custom data can vary according to your business objectives.
 In this article we’ll show some basic examples of parsing custom data and performing simple actions:

-• changing the background color of the app;
+• Opening CustomPageViewController and changing the backgound color

 Prerequisites

 This guide covers iOS Native development.
-You can find the source code example for this guide in our GitHub repo.
 It is assumed that you have iOS sample application configured and receiving push notifications as per iOS Getting Started guide.

 In AppDelegate in didFinishLaunchingWithOptions function we will use self.viewController as a delegate for push notifications processing: